RoyZone96/jeopardy-generator-capstone-client/README.md

 # Jeopardy Generator
-Whether for exam review or entertainment, build your own Jeopardy board.
+Whether for exam review or for pure entertainment, generate and share full functioning Jeopardy boards for all to enjoy.

-## Working Prototype???
+## Working Prototype
-You can access a working prototype of the React app here: https://your-app-client.herokuapp.com/ and Node app here: https://your-app-server.herokuapp.com/
+You can access a working prototype of the React app here:https://jeopardy-generator.vercel.app/ and Node app here: https://guarded-woodland-98056.herokuapp.com/

 ## User Stories
 This app is for two types of users: a visitor and a logged-in user